 Let’s say that you haven’t figured out where your talent lies, how can you come up with the best decision?
 Think about your interests and your willingness to learn a particular subject.

-The first two questions will give you an idea of your interests and passion and the questions after them would tell you if they’re just a passing fancy that you would eventually lose interest in or something that you could actually pursue as a lifelong career.
+The first two questions will give you an idea of your interests and the questions after them would tell you about how passionate you are about them and if you could actually pursue them as a lifelong career.

 For example, let’s say you like comics so you want to be a comic artist.
-Since comics involves a lot of drawing, Visual Arts courses like Bachelor of Fine Arts may come to mind, but before you actually pursue the course, try to ask yourself:
+Since producing comic books involves a lot of drawing, Visual Arts courses like Bachelor of Fine Arts may come to mind, but before you actually pursue the course, try to ask yourself:

 Are you interested in learning different drawing techniques?
 Can you imagine yourself spending hours after hours creating and coloring a single drawing or a single scene?
 Do you have the patience to do days or weeks of research to translate real life images into lifelike drawings?

-If you don’t, then you might want to look at the other activities you enjoy and spend more time thinking about what you really want to do.
+If you don’t, then you might want to look at other activities that you have more fun doing and take time to reassess what you really want to do.